-- Listed land uses must be consistent with definitions in Article VIIIChapter 20.130 (DevelopmentCoastal Zoning Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 (Design Review) rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit Coastal Development Permit requirements. - (3) Within the mapped village commercial core area of the C-VCR zone, Commercial shall be the principal permitted use and Residential shall be a permitted use.
-In this area Residential shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property.
-Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed provided that the development maintains and/or enhances the established character of village commercial core areas.
-The maintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted. - (4) Outside of the mapped village commercial core area of the C-VCR zone, Residential shall be principal permitted use.
+- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (3) Commercial shall be the Principal Permitted use within the mapped village commercial core area of the C-CVCR zone and residential shall be commercial Principal Permitted use in all other parts of the C-VCR zone.
+In the village commercial core are, rResidential shall be limited to: (a) upper floors, and/or (b) the lower floors if not located on the road-facing side of the property property within the commercial core area (i.e. the central portion of each village that is predominantly commercial).
+Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a use permit where a finding can be madeprovided that the development maintains and/or enhances the established character of village commercial core areas.
+Existing legally established residential uses in the C-VCR zone on the ground floor and road-facing side of the property can be maintained.

+The replacement, maintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted.